EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

       <div class="row-fluid break">
         <div class="span8 offset2">
           <div class="post-body">
-            <p>"I think I'm going to eat this everyday," I told my friend Kevin as I finished my first slice.
-"It's good, but I'm curious to see if some days taste better than others."</p>
+            <p>“I think I’m going to eat this everyday,” I told my friend Kevin as I finished my first slice.
+“It’s good, but I’m curious to see if some days taste better than others.”</p>

             <p>He shook his head and told me it was a bad idea.
 Never having been one to back down from a food-related challenge, I decided to eat lunch at the Collective for an entire week.</p>